tinymce/tinymce-docs/plugins/premium/tinydrive/configuration.md

 ### `tinydrive_dropbox_app_key`

-This setting enables specifying the Dropbox API key for integrating dropbox into {{site.cloudfilemanager}}.
+This setting enables specifying the Dropbox API key for integrating Dropbox into {{site.cloudfilemanager}}.
 For more information on how you obtain this key, refer to the [Dropbox integration guide]({{site.baseurl}}/tinydrive/integrations/dropbox-integration/).

 **Type:** `string`